czipperz/haourt/README.md

 	curl -L https://raw.githubusercontent.com/czipperz/haourt/master/install | bash

-Not for use on non arch systems...
+Not for use on non arch systems.

+**BUILDING OF PACKAGES MUST BE AS DONE AS THE USER YOU WANT TO INSTALL AS**

 ## Contributing